quiltdata/quilt/docs/FAQ.md

 The [Reticulate](https://rstudio.github.io/reticulate/) package provides a set of tools for interoperability between Python and R by embedding a Python session within your R session.

-## How do I delete all of the objects in a data package?
+## How do I delete a data package and all of the objects in the data package?

+You may have a test data package that you wish to delete at some point to ensure your data repository is clean and organized. *Please do this very carefully!*
-*Very carefully!* In favor of immutability Quilt makes deletion a bit tricky.
+In favor of immutability, Quilt makes deletion a bit tricky.
 First, note that `quilt3.Package.delete` only deletes the _package manifest_, not the *underlying objects*.
-If you wish to delete a package revision *and* its objects, _delete the objects first_.
+If you wish to delete the entire package *and* its objects, _delete the objects first_.

 *Warning: the objects you delete will be lost forever.
 Ditto for the package revision.*